SulaimanConain/portfolioproject/README.md

 # portfolioproject

-in this project i have visulaized the different covid 19 variants data using MySQL server and tableau.
+in this project i have visualized the different covid 19 variants data using MySQL server and tableau.

 it shows the different variants of Covid-19 in different countries.